notverymoe/ttrpg-oasis/CORE-2.md

 Quirks are specific abilities that allow a character to interact uniquely with the world or gain an advantage in certain situations, but, sometimes they instead impair a character either partially or wholly.

 Examples: shooting multiple targets when you would normally only be able to shoot one, getting a bonus on craft checks with certain skills, behing better at athletics at the cost of struggling to drive, missing an eye reducing your aim accuracy.

+For quirks and their descriptions see the [Quirks](QUITKS.md) booklet.